 Despite everything we’ve already covered, you don’t generate revenue just by encouraging people to sign up and attend your webinar.
 Your money comes after they’ve purchased something from you.

-If you’ve ever registered for a webinar before, you’ll know that sometimes you won’t attend for a variety of reasons, and that applies to your audience too.
+If you’ve ever registered for a webinar before, you’ll know that sometimes you won’t attend for various reasons, and that applies to your audience.
 That is if you don’t stay on the ball.

 Once you’ve put in the hard yards to get your leads generated, you need to ensure that your audience is looking forward to your event.